Planning for the Unexpected

 As a massive fire engulfed and collapsed a busy section of I-85 in Atlanta on March 30, 2017, Penske Logistics team members took quick action.
 They got ahead of delays within minutes of the closure and kept customers rolling even though a two-mile section of the interstate remained closed for more than a month.

-"As soon as the first driver called and said there was an issue on I-85, we notified the network and let people on the route know what was happening," said Andy Moses, senior vice president of sales and solutions for Penske Logistics.
+"As soon as the first driver called and said there was an issue on I-85, we notified the network and let people on the route know what was happening," said Andy Moses, senior vice president of solutions and sales strategy for Penske Logistics.

 Leading-edge technology allows Penske to pinpoint the location of every driver.
 That helped operations managers take 100-percent accountability as soon as they saw their drivers stopped moving in and around the I-85 area.